We could all use a little more girl power, and that’s especially true in the tech industry.

 As the director of WPCampus, she leads the community-centered organization on how to use WordPress in the academic world, which feeds off her passion for collaborating.
 She tweets about just that, along with being a fitness addict and traveler.

 Do you know someone who would be a great addition to this list?
-Let us know in the comments below!
+Let us know!